 1. Wide Streets in Downtown Henderson

 Looking to enjoy our downtown bike lanes and indulge in our local history?
 Our self-guided Historic Henderson tour is perfect for exploring for an hour or two on a pretty day.
-Start by renting a bike at the Upgrade Bike Share station at Second and Main in the heart of our historic downtown district.
+Start your trip at Second and Main in the heart of our historic downtown district.
 Wide streets with dedicated bike lanes and plenty of places to rest along the way make this the perfect ride for families, newbies, and those looking to rediscover their love for life on two wheels!
 Download our tour map, decide which way down Main Street you’d like to begin, and stop in awe of the rich history at each stop along the way.
-End your trip with a pop-in at 2nd Street Treats and enjoy just down the sidewalk at The Perch.
+End your trip with a pop-in at 2nd Street Treats or Sidewalk Cafe and enjoy at The Perch.

 2. Historical Adventure: Underground Railroad Bike Route